fusion94/fusion94.org-v2/_drafts/conservation-and-hunting.md

 #### Passing New Legislation

-Currently there are three bills currently making their way through the legislative branch that would dedicate more money both directly, and indirectly, to hunting and shooting sports.
+Currently, there are three bills currently making their way through the legislative branch that would dedicate more money both directly, and indirectly, to hunting and shooting sports.

 They are: